NON-STATE ACTORS IN EDUCATION

 Quality of teaching and learning

-Curriculum and education standards: All educational institutions must follow the national curriculum, which includes attainment targets, programmes of study and assessment arrangements.
-In addition, the Minister is allowed to make regulations on the suitability of the curriculum, courses, and methods of instruction of private educational institutions.
+Curriculum and education standards: All educational institutions must follow the national curriculum.
+The Minister may additionally regulate the curriculum, courses, and methods of instruction of private educational institutions.

 Textbooks and learning materials: No information was found.